 As a generic graphic, businesses do not require a licence or approval to use the rectangle bar chart on their non-food goods (e.g. to indicate the proportion by weight of ingredients that originated in a particular country).
 For example, a business that makes slippers using Australian sheepskin (which makes up to 80 per cent of the product’s materials) could use a bar chart shaded to the 80 per cent mark to show that the goods were made using at least 80 per cent Australian materials.

 If a business wishes to use the bar chart to signify something other than the level of Australian content in a non-food product (e.g. the level of Australian ownership of the business), they must ensure that the meaning of the chart is made clear on the packaging.

-As consumer understanding of what the bar chart means will be influenced by its use on food products, a business may breach the ACL if a reasonable conclusion from the use of the chart is that the good contains a particular percentage of Australian content when this is not the case.
+A business may breach the ACL if a reasonable conclusion from the use of the chart is that the good contains a particular percentage of content from a specified country, when this is not the case.